WasheeWashee/azure-database-migration538/README.md

 ### Milestone 4: Data Backup and Restoration

 The purpose of this milestone is to ensure that the database and any of its backups are securely stored on Azure, as we will later perform some operations that will compromise the integrity of the data.
-We will also provisionIt is also good practice for companies to have two copies of databases, one for tracking real customer data (production), and another for experimentation and innovation (development).
+We will also provision another VM for the purpose of development; it is good practice for companies to have two copies of databases, one for tracking real customer data (production), and another for experimentation and innovation (development).

 #### Initial Backup and Restoration (Tasks 1-3)